Teaching Advancement Program (TAP)

 Launching AUC’s Faculty Learning Community, Leading Innovation in Teaching and Learning at AUC

-The Center for Learning and Teaching (CLT) is pleased to launch AUC’s new faculty learning community, The Teaching Advancement Program (TAP).
+The Center for Learning and Teaching (CLT) is pleased to launch AUC’s new faculty learning community, the Teaching Advancement Program (TAP).
 We hope the flexibility and diversity of the offerings will encourage our faculty, both new and experienced, to join in conversations and share experiences with colleagues and peers.

-Faculty are the key change agents in student learning and an engaged teacher can be an important path to students success.
+Faculty are the key change agents in student learning and an engaged teacher can be an important path to students' success.
 With its new initiatives in AUC’s Centennial, CLT aims to become the AUC hub for faculty to innovate and learn in a community of faculty developers and peers.

 The face of faculty development is changing and CLT is responding to this global trend while building our faculty development program to meet the diverse needs of our AUC faculty body.

-Your choice of one or more certificates
+Your choice of one or more certificates:

-- Exploration of Teaching philosophies, liberal arts education. and teaching goals (TGI)
+- Exploration of liberal arts education

-- Applying Backward design and writing effective learning outcomes
+- Applying backward design and writing effective learning outcomes

 - Plan for follow-up with one-one consultations with CLT

-- Active Learning Track (A and/Ii)
+- Active Learning Track (I and II)

 - Assessment for Learning Track